Home >

 Seller's agents include all persons licensed with the brokerage firm

-has been authorized through a listing agreement to work as the
+which has been authorized through a listing agreement to work as the

 seller's agent.
 In addition, other brokerage firms may accept an

-In such cases, those firms and all persons licensed with such firms
+In such cases, those firms and all persons licensed with such firms,

 are called "sub-agents."
 Sellers who do not desire to have their